joshb/joshb.github.io/articles/triangle_rasterization/index.md

     int shortEdge2 = (longEdge + 2) % 3;
 ```

-Next, we pass the edges to the <strong>DrawSpansBetweenEdges()</strong> function, which will calculate the horizontal spans between two edges of the triangle and send them to another function for drawing indivudal spans; we call this function twice, passing in the tall edge along with each of the short edges, and the <strong>DrawTriangle()</strong> function is done:
+Next, we pass the edges to the **DrawSpansBetweenEdges()** function, which will calculate the horizontal spans between two edges of the triangle and send them to another function for drawing indivudal spans; we call this function twice, passing in the tall edge along with each of the short edges, and the **DrawTriangle()** function is done:

 ```c++
 ​    // draw spans between edges; the long edge can be drawn